htmfilho/sports/_posts/2024-06-02-rio-marathon.md

 <!-- more -->

 The Rio Marathon is the largest running event in Brazil.
 It takes place in [Rio de Janeiro](https://en.wikipedia.org/wiki/Rio_de_Janeiro), a city surrounded by mountains and the largest urban forest in the world: [Floresta da Tijuca](https://en.wikipedia.org/wiki/Tijuca_National_Park).
-It is beautiful from a distance and chaotic from closer.
+It is beautiful from a distance and chaotic as you get closer.
 Despite the incredible course, iconic at every corner, the race was the worst experience I ever had in a marathon.

 I had no personal goal this time.
-I was just pacing my wife to achieve her first personal best in her second marathon.
-For me, it was an easy long run in preparation for my next race.
+I was pacing my wife to achieve her first personal best in her second marathon.
+It was an easy long run for me in preparation for my next race.
 We were excited about the course, for the first time racing in Brazil, and for the overall experience, but all turned out to be frustrating.
 I could list so many issues, but I will limit myself to just a few that I thought were critical to a minimally viable race:

 ## Crowded Expo